mui/mui-x/docs/data/data-grid/editing/editing.md

 To edit simultaneously all cells of a row, you can use the row editing mode, accessible by setting the `editMode` prop to `"row"`.
 For more information, see the dedicated [section](#row-editing).

-The following demo shows an example of how to make the Name column editable.
+The following demo shows an example of how to make all columns editable.
 Play with it by double-clicking or pressing <kbd class="key">Enter</kbd> in any cell from this column.

 {{"demo": "BasicEditingGrid.js", "bg": "inline", "defaultCodeOpen": false}}